manitro/EquaTrack/README.md

-A simple expense/purchases tracking app with a basic input system... as well as a check purchases in a certain month.
+A simple app for tracking your everyday shopping, with a basic input system... as well as a check purchases in a certain month.

+Simply clone this repository:
+  1. Navigate to your AndroidStudio's Projects folder (litteraly called AndroidStudioProjects).
+  2. then you clone it using git "$ git clone 'https://github.com/manitro/EquaTrack' "

+*Note: If you don't have AndroidStudio, you can install gradle on your system and build app manually.
+  1. Navigate to the repository folder.
+  2. Then simply run the command '$ ./gradlew run'.

 Straightforward use:
 On startup, you will see 4 buttons